Key developments on October 17:

 Moscow and Pyongyang are stepping up their military cooperation, as Russia looks for arms and other forms of support to help it wage a full-scale war on Ukraine.
 North Korea has been supplying Russia massive quantities of artillery and ballistic missiles.

 Iran is a Russian ally that aids Moscow in its aggression towards Ukraine.
-Tehran has supplied Russia with thousands Shahed Kamikaze drones which are used to daily attacks in Ukraine.
+Tehran has supplied Russia with thousands Shahed Kamikaze drones which are used to launch daily attacks in Ukraine.

 “Iran gave (Russian) drones, licenses to produce these drones and rockets.
 But not people and not officially.
 “We can see the first step of this war,” Zelensky said.